pni-lab/connattractor/docs/01-paper.md

 With our approach, the topology of the functional connectome naturally establishes an "energy" level for any arbitrary activation patterns and determines a "trajectory of least action" towards one of the finite number of stable patterns, known as attractor states, that minimize this energy.
-In the presence of weak noise, the system does not reach equilibrium (i.e. it does not converge to an attractor state).
+If the stochastic nature of neural activity is apprximated by adding weak noise to the system, it does not reach equilibrium anymore (i.e. it does not converge to an attractor state).
 Instead, it traverses extensive regions of the state space, with dynamics influenced by multiple attractor states, arising form the topology of the functional brain connectome ({numref}`concept`C).
-Through this walk across the state space, our model also offers a natural explanation for brain state dynamics.
+Through this walk across the state space, our model offers a natural explanation for brain state dynamics.

 :::{figure} figures/concept.png
 :name: concept